Elasa03/Lasa_LPP_Rag/README.md

 The agent is framed as a careful World War I research assistant with access to a collection of historical documents, primary sources, and historian analyses.
 World War I analysis contains differing interpretations and contested narratives.So I engeneered my agent to retrieve relevant passages, acknowledge uncertainty or disagreement when it exists and ground all the answers in the sources.

 ### Rationale
-This configuration ensures that the agent prioritizes the evidence from my database.
-This is what makes this agent really domain centered.
+These changes ensured that the agent prioritizes the evidence from my database.
+This is what makes this agent really domain centered which is a key purpose for this demo.
 It also stops the agent from inventing random information.
 I also want my agent to avoid oversimplified one liners to the question.
 Lastly, I want my agent to be useful for a highschool or college student wanting to use it for help on their reaserch papers on World War 1.

 ## Installation and Setup Instructions